roblevintennis/shim/README.md

 You'll see that the test suite include [jquery][jquery].
 However, shim.js does not and uses pure JavaScript so you don't need to include jquery if you don't want to.

 ### TODO
-1. Multipage: Now, it runs one page and reports results.
-If you need to traverse multiple pages it should do something like:
+1. Multipage: At time of this writing, it runs one page and reports results.
+This means it will dissapear if you link off the page.
+Also, if your used to the watir/capybara, etc., paradign where you keep reloading pages, you'll have to shift your thinking as shim does not keep track of where in the test suite it last left off.

+However, I do see a case for adding multipage functionality that might work like this: if you needed to traverse multiple pages you would:

 <pre>